Diligentia-Uitgeverij/pageguide/README.md

 This means all libraries I've tried were no good.

 Our PageGuide is different, because it uses a canvas to mask the target.
 A simple canvas is placed over all content, the backdrop is drawn, and we clear a shape around the target.
-That way we effectively hightlight the target.
+That way we effectively highlight the target.

 As a caveat, it is easy to hightlight multiple elements, and to specify shapes.